 This is the entire purpose of earning an income, saving money, investing it, being wise, and creating additional, and hopefully passive, streams of income – so you can make these tradeoffs.
 It’s a lesson to remember.
 You can work hard to get “there” and get to a point where you’re not having to scrimp and save for every last penny.
 However, once you do get there, don’t forget that you’ve actually made it and adjust your lifestyle (and your spending habits accordingly).
 That’s not to say that you should jack up the hedonic treadmill to the top speed, but, rather…

-It’s OK to spend money when you have it.
+It’s OK to spend Dollars when you have it.

 Have you ever tried to save money only to regret the decision later?
 Tell us about your experiences in the comments below!